forem/forem/README.md

 ### Clean code with tests

-Even though some of the existing code is poorly written or not tested as well as it could be, we have much more scrutiny for these things going forward, as the transition from team-only development to open development makes clean code more important than ever in order to avoid communication breakdown.
-Good luck writing the best code of your life!
+Even though some of the existing code is poorly written or untested, we must have more scrutiny for code going forward.
+We test with [rspec](http://rspec.info/), let us know if you have any questions about this!

-### Non-code contributions

-Improving documentation and wikis is very valuable, as is participating in any discussions about approaches or features.

 ### The bottom line

-If a process could be improved, don't hesitate to bring it up, but there are always tradeoffs and we are humans.
-Mistakes happen and opinions may not always line up.
-Shaming anyone trying to contribute is not allowed.
+We are all humans trying to work together to improve things for the community.
+Always be kind and appreciate the need for tradeoffs. ❤️

 # Getting Started
 #### Prerequisite